shak/bankxplorers/content/english/_index.md

 # banner
 banner:
   title: "Are you ready to take control of your finances?"
-  texts: "Our banking and financial literacy workshops are designed specifically for teenagers looking to build a strong foundation for financial independence.Whether you’re saving for your first car, planning for college, or just curious about managing money, we’ve got you covered!"
+  texts: "Our banking and financial literacy workshops are designed specifically for teenagers looking to build a strong foundation for financial independence.
+Whether you’re saving for your first car, planning for college, or just curious about managing money, we’ve got you covered!"
   button_enable: false
   button: false
   button_link: "https://gethugothemes.com/products/andromeda/"